 Located at 4601 Euclid Ave., Cleveland, OH 44103, Paratransit District is the operating and maintenance facility for all in-house Paratransit services.
 It is also the location for non-revenue vehicle maintenance.
 The building includes district management offices, a dispatch office, call center, break room, facility maintenance areas, equipment maintenance areas, and vehicle storage.
-Fleets which operate out of the district include the 7400, 7500 and 7700 series Eldorados, 7600 series Mobility Ventures, and 33200 series Dodge Caravans.
+Fleets that operate out of the district include the 7400, 7500, 7700 and 7800 series Eldorados, 7600 series Mobility Ventures, and 33200 series Dodge Caravans.